F3real/F3real.github.io/content/cs_steamID.md

     changeSteamID()
 ~~~

-We can save created script as `.CETRAINER` so we can run it without starting whole CheatEngine.
+We can save the created script as `.CETRAINER` so we can run it without starting the whole CheatEngine.